lush tropical destination resort travel

 Don’t Let Your Phone Die

-A dead phone during a delay = instant stress.
+A dead phone during a delay is instant stress.
+Make sure you have:

 • A portable charger you can rely on

-• Your charging cord easily accessible
+• Your charging cord easily accessible in your bag — not buried at the bottom

-Build a Simple “Delay Kit”
+Build a Simple Delay Kit

 • Snacks

-• Lip balm + hand sanitizer
+• Lip balm and hand sanitizer

-• A layer (scarf or sweatshirt)
+• A layer (travel blanket or light sweatshirt)

 If you want a full breakdown of everything I keep with me, check out this guide: